 Our north-facing windows in the kitchen tend to mute colors (conversely, southern-facing windows make colors pop), so the pinks and purples that appeared so bold and bright online appear steely gray violet in place.
 I can’t recommend enough living with physical samples of materials before making any decisions.
 What looks great in a showroom or online can vary wildly under different environments.

-Welcome to the…..Blue Violet Kitchen.
+Welcome to the…..blue pink kitchen.
 (Side note: I so love referring to the rooms in the house by color; it feels like I’m living in a Wes Anderson movie.)
 I’m using color to delineate and define the two different areas that make up the l-shaped room using two separate but complementary colors.

-I’m painting the kitchen cabinets a lovely shade of purple.
-Yes, purple.
-While it may seem like an off-the-wall color for a kitchen, Maeve’s Mauve HGSW3015 from Sherwin-Williams perfectly complements the veining in our Calacatta Viola marble countertops.
-And, speaking from experience, gray and pale purple can look roughly the same under certain lighting conditions.
+I’m painting the kitchen cabinets a lovely shade of pink.
+Yes, pink.
+While it may seem like an off-the-wall color for a kitchen, Sulking Room Pink from Farrow & Ball perfectly complements the veining in our Calacatta Viola marble countertops.

-For the dining area, we are going with Past and Present HGSW3361 navy from Sherwin-Williams.
+For the dining area, we are going with Hague Blue from Farrow & Ball.
 Initially, we were planning to go with either a rich black or a warm white.
 After living with the materials and colors, both black and white felt too cold and too traditional.
-I needed a warm color that wouldn’t overshadow the purple but would instead make it pop, which is why we chose this shade of navy.
+I needed a warm color that wouldn’t overshadow the pink but would instead make it pop, which is why we chose this shade of navy.

 The kitchen area is relatively small but super functional.
 By painting the spaces two different colors, I can visually separate the rooms without altering the layout.